ampopp04/system/README.md

 * You can use Docker images
 * You can use standard bat/sh zip distribution deployments with embedded tomcat

-Below details these options in details.
+Below details these options in detail.

 #### Running Locally